Access census and other records for genealogical research. This databases is only available within our library.

 The staff in the new computer area on the first floor will be happy to help you learn to navigate www.healthynj.org.
 Staff in the Technology & Career Center is available to provide one-to-one assistance.
 Although there are no longer any public internet computers on the lower level, the staff on the lower level will be glad to show you the wide range of information available on this site.

 Visit this to sign up for a free account for access to information about antiques and collectibles including price.

-Learn A Test
+Learning Express - Learn A Test

 The world’s largest language learning community, is available free with your library card.
 There are 38 languages available to study, using “beans” or “coins” to obtain lessons.
 User registration with an email address and your library card number as your password is required to receive free language lessons.
 (Speakers or headphones are required.)
 Please ask the staff if you need help.

 Sign in to read current issues of many, many magazines in their entirety.